By Victoria Cameron

-Concordia has almost 2000 students, so 400 students is only about a fifth of the student population.
-Personally, I find it uncomfortable that wanting a fifth of the students to vote is a lofty, unattainable goal.
+Concordia has over 1200 students, so 400 students is only about a third of the student population.
+Personally, I find it uncomfortable that wanting a third of the students to vote is a lofty, unattainable goal.

 Student Senate held elections for 2019-20 officers in Janzow for three days.
 They were at the Campus Center- most students would have passed or at least seen them.
 There was no practical reason preventing students from voting.

 American education, and American society in general, stresses the importance of voting.
 Every year my classes emphasized that voting is a privilege and a responsibility.
 I was told there is no good reason not to vote, that the trip was worth it, that my voice does matter, that I can make a difference.